Using JWTs

 This section describes the practical aspects of using JSON Web Tokens (JWTs) with the Java SDK, if you are not sure what JWTs are, how they work or how to generate them, see JSON Web Tokens first.

-Kalix’s JWT support is configured by placing annotations on methods in your endpoints.
+Kalix’s JWT support is configured by placing annotations on methods in your endpoints or at the component class level.

 Authentication